SOFIA-USRA/sofia_redux/docs/manuals/hawc/users/software_description.rst

    -  *use_frames*: Frames (time samples) to use from the reduction.
 Specify a particular range, as '400:-400' or '400:1000'

+   -  *grid*: If set, the output pixel size will be modified from the default value to the specified value, in arcsec.
+The output flux scale will also be modified accordingly, for flux conservation.

    -  *deep*: If set, faint point-like emission is prioritized.

    -  *faint*: If set, faint emission (point-like or extended) is prioritized.